joedelfonte/BSIT2102-EcoSustainable-Product-Marketplace/README.md

 CS 121 Final Project <br>

 **Project Title : Eco and Sustainable Product Marketplace.**<br>
-> Leader : Ralph Joedel Fonte.<br>
+Leader : Ralph Joedel Fonte.<br>
-> Members :  Roice Panes, Arron Catapang.<br>
+Members :  Roice Panes, Arron Catapang.<br>

 > How to clone and commit change this repository to vscode.<br>
 https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#:~:text=To%20clone%20a%20repository%2C%20run,to%20clone%20to%20your%20machine.

 # Objectives

 > (Note: Ask leader for clarifications, this is transparency for better to understand structure of program code,<br>
 >it will add later some variable names<br>
->Note: (!!!!) = the human is thingking what to add)<br>
+>Note: (!!!!) = the human is thinking what to add)<br>

 How to handle user data?<br>

 Database User parameters<br>
 --User Personal Info--<br>

-dbid<br>
+DatabaseId<br>
 > id for database

-2. userid
+userid
 >usercontact for platform like UID in some games
->public if and only account is user approved and for searching
+>public if and only account is user approved and for searching <br>
->note: same role as userdisplayname but unique value
+>note: same role as userdisplayname but unique value<br>

-3. Name (First, Middle I., Last)
+Name (First, Middle I., Last)
->       Note- Do not Forget Normalization and apply single value only.
+>Note- Do not Forget Normalization and apply single value only.<br>

-4. Age
+Age
->       Restricted to 16 years old and below<br>
+>Restricted to 16 years old and below<br>

-5. userdisplayname
+userdisplayname
->       this is protected and for account display name instead of username and name
+>this is protected and for account display name instead of username and name<br>

-6. username
+username
->       this and password is for credentials only == protected
+>this and password is for credentials only == protected<br>

-7. password
+password
->       private only and accessible only if have a username--(thinking what to add)
+>private only and accessible only if have a username--(thinking what to add)<br>

-8. email
+email
->       unique but it only access username but not usename<br>
+>unique but it only access username but not usename<br><br>

 9. number
->       optional when creating account but need for ordering
+>optional when creating account but need for ordering <br>
-        i mean same value in order contact number
+>i mean same value in order contact number<br>

 10. (!!!!)

+---Miselanous User Data---
-Miselanous User Data(this is like cookies but for login verification and some user data for use like, saving user fingerprint--we have 2 choices and will apply both in different security level)<br>
+>This is like cookies but for login verification and some user data for use,<br>
+>like, saving user fingerprint--we have 2 choices and will apply both in different security level<br>

 *(These 2 has cos and pros so be careful in using)<br>
 1. Using IP address and cookies
->       The use is if user login in same browser and no need to log-in again(!!!!)
+>The use is if user login in same browser and no need to log-in again(!!!!)

 2. User fingerprint
->       by getting the user System info like OS version, what os, ram, proccessor, <br> and systemid for user recognition or modifying data (Note: Useful for admministrator log-in)(!!!!)
+> by getting the user System info like OS version, what os, ram, proccessor, <br> and systemid for user recognition or modifying data<br>
+>(Note: Useful for admministrator log-in)(!!!!)<br>

-3. last login<br>
+last login/login data<br>
-4. login duration<br>
+login duration<br>
-5. (!!!! thinkinggg)<br>
+(!!!! thinkinggg)<br>

 >(Note to discuss!!<br>
     1. Our project is marketplace so need to add parameters for product and what product to sell.<br>